-CBI 2010 Webcasting Guide for Educational Stations
+CBI Webcasting Guide for Educational Stations

 In order to webcast, either as a webcast-only station or as a simulcast webcast of your broadcast station, you need to comply with certain requirements:

-iii.
-Census-Basis Reports – Stations exceeding 159,000 monthly ATH must provide “census” reports.
+3. Census-Basis Reports – Stations exceeding 159,140 monthly ATH must provide “census” reports.
 This means reporting every song played throughout the year.
 Reports are due no later than the 45th day after the end of each calendar quarter.
 ATH data is not required to be submitted with the report of use, however, the station must use ATH in order to calculate the additional royalties owed.
 If this situation applies to you, please contact CBI as you have options to consider that will save you money.

 4. One of the requirements of webcasters is that they don’t exceed the “Sound Recording Performance Complement”, which means that in a three-hour period the station can transmit no more than: 1) three songs from one album or compact disc, if no more than two of these are played in a row; or 2) four songs by the same featured artist or from the same box set, if no more than three of these are played in a row.
 See our page detailing this requirement.